 Fortunately, as with career coaching, there are now more convenient options available.
 Online services can place you in touch with regularly qualified psychologists and mental health counselors, whenever and wherever you can use a phone or the internet, and without having to charge outrageous rates for this service.
 Personal counseling in this form generally takes place by text chat or messaging, or you may schedule a Skype appointment if you prefer.
 Online counseling works around your busy schedule as opposed to you trying to work around a therapist's limited business hours.
 Now you can access therapy in the convivence of your own home, or wherever else you may be.

 There are significant advantages to talking to a mental health professional rather than some guy in a suit.
 Firstly, while someone might have a great deal of life and work experience, this does not mean that he is capable of providing good advice about your inner life, too.
 This requires training, and the typical mental health professional requires at least a masters degree and several years of practical experience before he can obtain a license to practice.
-Talking to a licensed therapist will ensure that confidentially is upheld, you won't have to worry that the things you disclose will end up around town or around the office.
+Talking to a licensed therapist will ensure that privacy is upheld, you won't have to worry that the things you disclose will end up around town or around the office.
 Therapy allows you to talk more freely about the issues you are facing without having any concern about keeping up an image or wondering how people may view you if they knew certain things about you.
 Therapy is a great way to get a non-judgmental honest point of view.
 Because therapy generally fosters an environment with more privacy and care it can help you to feel more comfortable speaking candidly and honestly.
 The more honest and open you are able to be, the better support you will be able to receive from a counselor.

 Secondly, personal counseling will not always be about you, but also serve as an aid to understanding others better, whether this means improving your relationship with your spouse or learning how to deal effectively with difficult people.
 Learning skills om how to manage conflict and relationships with others can be a skill that can help you profoundly both personally and professionally.
 Working with a therapist can help you learn how to most effectively navigate through relationships and how to problem solve with others.
 Therapy can also help you to cope with disappointments, losses, and other challenges that you may face in your personal relationships.
 If you have a child, spouse, friend, or another loved one who is facing challenges, talking to a therapist can also help you navigate through these issues and best support your loved one.